atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 ## What are the potential dangers of controlling for gender without fully acknowledging its importance in vaccine efficacy?

 > Can you think of scenarios where simply controlling for gender—without examining its biological and immunological significance—could lead to misleading conclusions?
-For instance, what might happen if the study ignored the fact that females generally have a stronger immune response to vaccines?

 ---

+### Definition of cofounding variable (ref.
+Shapiro, Klein and Morgan, 2021)
+> A confounding variable is a risk factor for the outcome that is also associated with the predictor, such that the observed relationship between predictor and outcome is confused by the presence of the confounder.

 ### 📖 **Relevant Reading Materials on Confounding Variables and Gender in Research:**